voiceflow/runtime-client-js/README.md

 const context = await chatbot.sendText(userInput);
 ```

-Each time an interaction method is called, a new `Context` object is created to wrap around the next state.
+Each time an interaction method is called, a new `Context` object is created to wrap around the returned state.
 When a `RuntimeClient` instance makes a state transition, the `Context`'s wrapped state doesn't change.
 Hence, you can build a **history** of `Context` objects and implement time-travelling capabilities in your chatbot.

 The `Context` object has a handful of methods to expose its internal data.
-We will describe a subset of them below, in order of most useful to least useful.
+We will describe a subset of them below.

 #### `.getResponse()`

-The `.getResponse()` method returns the traces which make up the Voiceflow app's entire response.
+Returns the traces which make up the Voiceflow app's entire response.

 We say that this method "returns the traces which make up...the entire response," but this isn't quite accurate.
 In fact, `.getResponse()` returns a **view** of the entire list of traces.
-By default, the `Context` will filter out any trace that isn't a `SpeakTrace`, in order to show a simplified model of the Voiceflow app response to you.
+By default, the `Context` will filter out any trace that isn't a `SpeakTrace`, in order to present a simplified model of the Voiceflow app response.

 To see the other trace types in the return value of `.getResponse()`, see the `includeTypes` option in the "Configuration" section.
-Alternatively, you can view the unfiltered list of all traces using the `.getTrace()` method, which will be discussed later.
+Alternatively, you can view the unfiltered list of all traces using `context.getTrace()`.

 ```js
 const response = context.getResponse();